bbidulock/icewm/README.md

 [icewm -- read me first file.
-2020-09-17]: #
+2020-12-14]: #

 Ice Window Manager (IceWM)
 ==========================

-This is a fork of the IceWM CVS on [sourceforge][12].
-It includes all changes from the `icewm-1-3-BRANCH` branch, greatly enhanced EWMH/ICCCM compliance, as well as patches collected from Arch Linux, Debian, pld-linux, the IceWM bug list, and various other GitHub forks.
+IceWM is a window manager for the X Window System.
+The features of IceWM are speed, simplicity, and not getting in the user's way.

 > The name was decided on a very hot day... (and Marko started writing it in
 > winter ;-)  The aim of IceWM is to have good 'Feel' and decent 'Look'.
 'Feel'
 > is much more important than 'Look' ...

+This is a fork of the IceWM CVS on [sourceforge][12].
+It includes all changes from the `icewm-1-3-BRANCH` branch, greatly enhanced EWMH/ICCCM compliance, as well as patches collected from Arch Linux, Debian, pld-linux, the IceWM bug list, and various other GitHub forks.

 Release
 -------

-This is the `icewm-1.8.3` package, released 2020-09-17.
+This is the `icewm-2.0.0` package, released 2020-12-14.
 This release, and the latest version, can be obtained from [GitHub][1], using a command such as:

     $> git clone https://github.com/bbidulock/icewm.git